openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 How do I receive notification of the release of upcoming security patches?

 * Please watch the Open edX Discourse Security Announcements topic at https://discuss.openedx.org/c/announcements/security/19.
-If you are logged in, the button with a bell icon on the top right corner above the topic list will let you customize how you are notified of security announcements.
+If you are logged in, select the button with a bell icon on the top right corner above the topic list and choose "Watching First Post".
+Discord should send the announcements to your email that have "[Open edX discussions] [Announcements/Security]" in the subject line.

 Change History